 2. Being good at their job – a great way to make audiences sympathise with a character, including villains.

 3. A script that remembers that women are people.
 And that includes women in cinema audiences, as well as superheroes.

 4. Don’t have her hook up with Superman.
 At all.
 Unless it’s a massive, teasing red herring to lead into a Lois Lane/Wonder Woman team up movie, in which case, go nuts.

-Lasso or no lasso, there is some great material in the 60+ Wonder Woman comics that could be mined for a new, modern script along with some of the more successful recent reboots of the character – and the fact that there is the occasional bit of stupid along the way shouldn’t in any way be used as an excuse to dismiss or disregard the ongoing success of Wonder Woman as a character and an icon.
+Lasso or no lasso, there is some great material in the 60+ years of Wonder Woman comics that could be mined for a new, modern script along with some of the more successful recent reboots of the character – and the fact that there is the occasional bit of stupid along the way shouldn’t in any way be used as an excuse to dismiss or disregard the ongoing success of Wonder Woman as a character and an icon.
 All sixty year old comics have occasional stupid bits in them.